Herbalife: U.S. Department of Justice investigation of bribery in China

 In 2019, the DOJ charged two of Herbalife's employees with conspiracy in violation of the Foreign Corrupt Practices Act (FCPA).
-They were accused of bribing Chinese officials in order to procure sales permits and to influence an investigation into Herbalife.
-They were also accused of offering bribes to China Economic Net in order to influence their media coverage.
+They were accused of bribing Chinese officials to procure sales permits and influence an investigation into Herbalife.
+They were also accused of offering bribes to China Economic Net to influence media coverage.
 In response, Herbalife committed $40 million to resolve the issues, and began negotiations with both the DOJ and SEC.
 In August 2020, Herbalife agreed to pay $123 million to the DOJ and the U.S. Securities and Exchange Commission.

 Sports sponsorships

 Herbalife has sponsored France's national volleyball team and the Major League Soccer club LA Galaxy since 2007 and has sponsored Cristiano Ronaldo since 2013.
 They sponsored FC Barcelona and Lionel Messi between 2010 and 2013.
 Herbalife has also sponsored the basketball club Herbalife Gran Canaria since 2012.
 In July 2020, Herbalife also sponsored the Guangzhou Charge of the Overwatch League.
 In addition to these team and player sponsorships, Turkish Women's Basketball Super League has been named 'Herbalife Nutrition Women's Basketball Super League' for three years starting the 2019-2020 regular season.

 During the 2020 Summer Olympics, Herbalife Nutrition was a sponsor of the Olympic Committee of Israel and the Indian Olympic Association.
 In 2023, Herbalife became a sponsor of the Indian Premier League.

 In 2023, the company became the main shirt sponsor of the Western Sydney Wanderers FC women's football team.

+Herbalife has also sponsored Indian cricket star and former captain Virat Kohli since 2011-2025.
+They have also sponsored other Indian athletes including Smriti Mandhana, Manika Batra, Lakshya Sen, and Palak Kohli.